Social Studies Education - Distance Format (EMAT-GE)

 Repeatable for additional credit: No

-EMAT-GE 2018 How do I Teach Reading and writing in My Discipline?
+EMAT-GE 2018 How Do I Teach Reading and Writing in My Discipline?
 (3 Credits)

 Teaching for understanding in each content area requires building students’ abilities to read & write in their discipline.
 Topics include differences in texts & purposes for reading & writing across disciplines; integrating literacy into lesson planning; specific methods to support literacy; developing academic language; & approaches for teaching students with diverse literacy skills & experiences.
 In cross-disciplinary & discipline-specific teams, students will gain skills in planning, implementing, and improving their reading & writing instruction.